 All point names shall adhere to the format as in Appendix A attached.
 Naming convention shall apply to all physical I/O points, virtual points, calculated points and all application program parameters.
 For each BAS object, a specific and unique BACnet object name shall be required.

 The USPS shall designate the Building descriptor and facility ID.
-The System descriptor shall further define the object in terms of air handling, cooling, heating, or other system The Equipment descriptor shall define the equipment category; e.g., Chiller, Air Handler, or other equipment.
-The Point descriptor shall define the hardware or software type or function associated with the equipment; e.g., supply temperature, water pressure, alarm, mixed air temperature setpoint, etc. and shall contain any numbering conventions for multiples of equipment.
+The System descriptor shall further define the object in terms of air handling, cooling, heating, or other system The Equipment descriptor shall define the equipment category, e.g., Chiller, Air Handler, or other equipment.
+The Point descriptor shall define the hardware or software type, or function associated with the equipment; e.g., supply temperature, water pressure, alarm, mixed air temperature setpoint, etc. and shall contain any numbering conventions for multiples of equipment.
 Refer to appendix for further details.

 Device Instance Number Convention: